supa2/Automaton/Make-a-machine-tutorial.md

 ### The State table ###

 The Automaton state machines are table based, so obviously we need a table.
 This so called *State transition table* has a row for every state the machine can be in.
-Per state we store the actions that should be taken (the first 3 columns) and the events that must be monitored.
+Per state we store the actions that should be taken (the first 3 columns) and the events that must be monitored (the following columns).
 If a monitored event occurs this will lead to a change in the machine state.

-The state table must be defined in the machine's begin() method.
+The state table must be defined in our machine's begin() method.
 The address and the width of the table (that's part of the reason the *ELSE* must be there) are passed to the base class Machine::begin() method.

 ```c++
     Blink & begin( int attached_pin, int blinkrate )